Drussell15/homework1/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title

+from assignment "To impress clients, you should always go the extra mile and improve their codebase for long term sustainability.
+Ensure that all links are functioning correctly and clean up the CSS to make it more efficient, consolidating CSS selectors and properties, organizing them to follow the semantic structure of the HTML elements, and including comments before each element or section of the page."

 I then began refactoring the provided code to improve seo and accesibility features.